sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/languages/compiler.md

 The compiler should search for errors.

 This idea is not new at all, but many coders do not listen to this advice at all.
-As I am wrting this, the 2 most populair programming languages are javascript and python.
+As I am wrting this, the 2 most popular programming languages are javascript and python.
 Neither of these languages implement this idea well enough.
 Javascript says so many times stuff like ```object is undifind``` or ```null is undifiend```.
 The compiler just has no idea what kind of mistake the coder made.